 Dianne Lake: Where is the Ex-Manson Family Member Now?

 If there’s one thing absolutely nobody can deny, it’s that Charles Manson had such charm he earned the endless devotion of many in a mere two years before he simply took things way too far.
-This much has actually been evidenced in many true-crime specials over the years, amongst which is also Netflix’s ‘How to Become a Cult Leader’ through its incorporation of a first-hand account.
-So now, if you just wish to learn more about featured former Manson Family member Dianne Lake — with a focus on her experiences as well as current standing — we’ve got the details for you.
+This much has actually even been evidenced in many true-crime specials over the years, amongst which is also Netflix’s ‘How to Become a Cult Leader’ as well as Peacock’s ‘Making Manson.’
+So now, if you wish to learn more about the Manson Family member who featured in both these productions, Dianne “Snake” Lake, — with a focus on her experiences and current standing — we’ve got the details for you.

 However, this setup quickly proved problematic for Dianne as the commune didn’t welcome her owing to her drug consumption and sexual activities at the age of 14 — they deemed her jailbait.
 She hence ended up getting her parents to sign emancipation papers, shortly following which she found a place to stay with a young couple and then met “Charlie” at a party a few weeks later.
 So yes, this lost teen was “totally looking for acceptance” the day she met the criminal turned aspiring musician, leaving her utterly susceptible to his charm, per Oxygen’s ‘Manson: The Women.’